nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 cycle through the list of suggestions, and press <kbd>Enter</kbd> to select one of them.

    <img src="images/smart-command-multiple-suggestions.png" width="600"><br>
-   **Figure 3.2d**: Suggestions can be cycled through The currently selected suggestion will be highlighted.
+   **Figure 3.2d**: Suggestions can be cycled through.
+The currently selected suggestion will be highlighted.

 ### 3.3.
-Switching to a different window : `switch`
+Switching to a different tab: `switch`

-When using ToLuist, you may want to switch between different tabs / windows to zoom in on the tasks most important to you.<br>
+When using ToLuist, you may want to switch between different tabs to zoom in on the tasks most important to you.<br>
 `switch` allows you to view a different subset of the currently displayed tasks.<br>
-Format: `switch WINDOWIDENTIFIER`
+Format: `switch TABIDENTIFIER`

-> * If a number is given for window identifier, that will be the number of the tab from the left which is selected.
+> * If a number is given for tab identifier, that will be the number of the tab from the left which is selected.
 > * If a letter is given, it will be the underlined letter in the window list name.
 > * If a word is given, it will be the word with the underlined letter in the window list name.
 > * You can also use key combination <kbd>Ctrl</kbd> with a number to switch between different tabs.